top of page

 The noun 'altercation' has its etymological roots in Latin, specifically from the word 'altercatio,' which is derived from 'alter,' meaning 'another' or 'other.'
 'Altercatio' originally referred to a dispute or argument involving two or more people, often characterized by strong emotions and sometimes leading to conflict.
 Over time, as the word journeyed through Latin and into English, it retained its essence of describing a heated or violent argument or fight, typically involving multiple individuals.
 'Altercation' reflects the idea of people confronting each other in disagreement or conflict, emphasizing the combative and confrontational nature of such encounters.

-Find the meaning of altercation:
+Find the correct meaning of the noun altercation:

 Try Again!